 Inevitably, that means a judgment in the bank’s favour plus all extra costs and interest (and the ‘extras’ alone will cost much more than any IBAS membership would have cost) but most importantly all opportunity has now been lost to negotiate the amount claimed by the bank.

 IBAS 'case work' experience since 1992 has shown us how banks operate.
 IBAS has specialist knowledge, gathered from IBAS investigations of business banking account disputes over time and all IBAS knowledge and experience is used on your 'case' - no other organization has either our experience or IBAS knowledge base of information gathered from over 25 years 'case work'.

 Once they have them on the phone - Bank debt recovery officers are highly trained to control conversations with customers and they are trained well and their legal knowledge at debt recovery provides banks with a legal and psychological advantage.
 That is particularly true when the customer is attempting to 'negotiate' - over the telephone.
 It is not an ordinary conversation and the customer is immediately placed under pressure and at disadvantage as the bank's debt recovery officer takes control of the conversation - to obtain what they want - which is all information to use against you.

 That is why they seek your asset/income information - as a first priority.
-Immediately, they are provided with that information the customer is under pressure for payment regardless of any disputes or complaints which you may have previously raised.
+Immediately, they are provided with that information the customer is under pressure for payment regardless of any disputes or complaints which may have previously been raised.

 Their logic is simple - why would any bank customer complete an income/expenditure schedule for the bank if they do not owe the money the bank has claimed?